Robert V. Remini: Life

 The House of Representatives passed a measure introduced by Representative John B. Larson, a former high school history teacher, directing the Librarian of Congress to facilitate the writing of a history of the House of Representatives.
-Remini was then asked by Librarian of Congress James H. Billington to write a Congressional history, The House.
+Remini was then asked by Librarian of Congress James H. Billington to write a Congressional history, The House: The History of the House of Representatives.
 Remini accepted the task and the book was published in 2006.
 The book was considered to be "nonpartisan, readable, and stocked with memorable characters."
 The work led to his appointment as Historian of the United States House of Representatives by Speaker Dennis Hastert on April 28, 2005.
 He was 83 at the time of his appointment.
 As House Historian, Remini was credited for his non-partisanship, especially after previous House Historians had been fired over partisan issues.
 He enjoyed visiting the Library of Congress as House Historian.
 "He was like a kid in a candy shop," said his daughter, Joan Costello.
 "He was so tickled and thrilled to be able to read the rare books, documents and letters available to only a few."
 He retired in 2010 and was succeeded by Matthew Wasniewski.

 Remini's wife died in May 2012 at the age of 90.
 Remini died the following year at Evanston Hospital in Evanston, Illinois on March 28, 2013, after a stroke.
 He was 91.